adamsilver/fdpb/05-an-inbox.md

 2. The extra code needed to produce such designs would result in slow loading pages which are detrimental to the user experience.
 3. Not all components need a breakpoint.
 Plenty of components can be designed to work well in exactly the same way on both small and large screens.

 More importantly, users should get a consistent experience (principle 3) no matter which device they choose to use.
-Rotating their device from portrait to landscape, for experience, shouldn't mean having to relearn an interface because that puts an unnecessary cognitive burden on users.
+Rotating their device from portrait to landscape, for example, shouldn't mean having to relearn an interface because that puts an unnecessary cognitive burden on users.

 #### Responsive Design